-Compared to how many people earn money from YouTube, Patreon is a bit underrated as a money-making platform.
+Compared to YouTube, Patreon is a bit underrated as a money-making platform.

 However, it is one of the most highest-paying platforms for the creative crowd online.

-These “creators” are anyone from Youtubers to writers, musicians, podcasters, comic artists, videographers, online gamers, and other creatives with interesting skills to share to the world.
+These creators range from YouTubers to writers, musicians, podcasters, comic artists, videographers, online gamers, and other creatives with interesting skills to share with the world.

 How Does Patreon Work?

 Many YouTube stars who have made money from YouTube embraced YouTube and Patreon equally.